Gatsy1220/community-starter-kit/README.md

 ## What it does

 Hi there! and welcome to my awesome repository.
 There is no existing project to contribute to just yet but stay tuned!
-- Create a new issue
+- Some fun things to do will be added
-- Open a new pull request
+- You will probably submit a pull request or two
-- Merge their first pull request
+- There will me some branching and merging too

 ## Getting started